-Help employees consider critical illness insurance, just in case.
+Have your employees consider critical illness insurance.

 Health insurance is often not enough.

 Many people believe that health insurance will be enough to protect them, even in the event of a significant illness.
 While health insurance may typically cover some of the expenses, patients can be left with huge medical bills.
 High deductible health plans, cost-sharing, out-of-network providers, and plan limitations can all contribute to these out-of-pocket costs.
 Even with a rich insurance plan, your employees could still face tremendous expenses.

 There are additional expenses associated with critical illnesses.

 Someone who is facing a critical illness is likely missing income while in treatment.
 However, there are still groceries to buy, rent and mortgages to pay, and child care expenses to fund.
 In addition, they may be incurring additional expenses such as transportation costs to receive care.
 Many policies may offer benefits in the form of cash to be used in any way the policyholder sees fit, making this a more desirable product for employees.

 If you have a family history of illness such as heart disease or cancer and if you don’t have financial stability, you might want to consider this coverage.

 The specifics will vary from policy to policy, but typically heart attacks, strokes, certain cancers, and major organ failure may be included.